 What to See and Do in Lincoln City:

-- Because of Lincoln City’s robust glass blowing scene (who knew?!), the city organizes a really fun program called Finders Keepers.
-Every year, over 3,000 blown-glass floaters, made by local artisans, are hidden along the expansive shores of Lincoln City Beach to be found- and kept!- by a lucky beachcomber.
-After finding a float, there’s even a registration page, where you’ll get a certificate of authenticity and find out about the artist who created your float.
-You can find out more about the program here.
+Accordingly, the city has organized a really fun program called Finders Keepers.
+Every year, over 3,000 blown-glass floaters, made by local artisans, are hidden along the expansive shores of Lincoln City Beach to be found—and kept!—by a lucky beachcomber.

 Where to Stay in Lincoln City:

-- The Shearwater Inn has a ton of awesome perks- it’s dog-friendly; you can get continental breakfast delivered to your room (amazing!); and there’s a daily wine social.
+• The Shearwater Inn has a ton of awesome perks—it’s dog-friendly; you can get continental breakfast delivered to your room (amazing!); and there’s a daily wine social.

 10. Depoe Bay